imsun/PRouter.js/README.md

 查看中文文档请[点击此处][imsun]

-My English is poor, and I expect someone can help me correct this document.

 [imsun]: http://www.imsun.net/project/PRouter.js/

 ##Overview

 ###PRouter = pushState + router

 PRouter is a URL router written in native javascript.
-It will mark current URL with key-value pairs and add event listener to each KVP's changing.
-Once KVP changes, listener will be called with the value being parameter.
+You can add a route to either a URL path or a query.

-PRouter also offers a group of functions to operate URL.
-When we operate current URL, the browser won't attempt to load it with HTML5 history API (pushState).
+PRouter also offers ways to operate URL.
+When we change current URL, the browser won't attempt to load it with HTML5 history API (pushState).

 ##Usage

-URL mark consists of two parts: prefix and KVPs.

-For example, in `http://www.imsun.net/?s=1&p=hello-world`, "?s=1&p=hello-world" is the URL mark, where "?"(you can define it as you like) is prefix and "s=1&p=hello-world" is KVPs.

-Consider the following page, suppose the URL for it is "http://www.imsun.net/".
+Consider the following page, suppose the host is "www.imsun.net/".

 ``` html
 <!DOCTYPE html>